nogibjj/IDS706-Mini-Project2-/README.md

-# IDS 706 Data Engineering Mini Project 1
+# IDS 706 Data Engineering Mini Project 2

-#### This repository sets up an environment with codespaces and Github Actions to create a Python Github template.
+#### This repository is created using my Mini Project 1 template.
+It uses Pandas head() function and returns the first five rows of the given dataframe, which is about camera models' wide range of features.

 ##### Key components in the repository are:

+- camera.csv
 - Makefile
 - requirements.txt
 - Dockerfile